Authentication

 return <GoogleLogin onSuccess={handleSuccess} />;

-Configure your Google OAuth Client ID on your project in the Console or via the CLI.
-Once configured, your application can use Google's Sign-In button and send the resulting credential to Forte.
+Configure your Google OAuth Client ID on your project in the Console or with the CLI.
+Once configured, your app can use Google's Sign-In button and send the resulting credential to Forte.

 - If the user is signing in for the first time, Forte automatically creates a new user account with a verified Google contact method.